linzhiqiu/label_pizza/upload_instructions.md

     "title": "Pizza Custom",
     "display_title": "Pizza Custom",
-    "description": "Detect and describe all pizzas in the video.", "is_reusable": false,
+    "description": "Detect and describe all pizzas in the video.", "is_reusable": False,
-    "is_auto_submit": false,
+    "is_auto_submit": False,
     "verification_function": "check_pizza_description",
-    "is_active": true,
+    "is_active": True,
     "questions": [
       {
           "qtype": "single",
           "text": "Pick one option",
-          "display_text": "Number of pizzas?",
+          "display_text": "Pick one option",
           "options": [
               "Option A",
               "Option B"